Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Update-AzureRmReservation.md

 ```

 ### -InstanceFlexibility
 If present, updates the InstanceFlexibility value of the `Reservation`.
-If not specified, the existing value of the InstanceFlexibility remains unchanged.
+If not specified, the existing value remains unchanged.

 ```yaml
 Type: String